Welcome to our website

 Before There Was A Bridge

-If you are interested in local history you might like to access the link we have created to an article which was included in a previous edition of the Conon Craic newsletter.
+If you are interested in local history you might like to access the link we have created to an article that was included in an edition of a previous village publication The Craic.

 The five-arched bridge designed and built by Thomas Telford between 1807 and 1809 was demolished and replaced by the current road bridge which opened in 1969.